LG G5 OLED TV Review

 0.0030

-The LG G5 OLED has amazing PQ EOTF tracking.
+The LG G5 has amazing PQ EOTF tracking.
 Some mid-tones are displayed a bit brighter than intended, but the TV mostly stays very close to the content creator's intent.
 There's a small roll-off near the TV's peak brightness, which helps to retain detail in highlights that are brighter than the TV's capabilities.
 However, this is only useful for content mastered at 4000 nits since it's bright enough to fully display content mastered at 600 and 1000 nits.

 Firmware 33.11.35 slightly improved out-of-the-box PQ EOTF tracking, but since our test is done after calibration, the results didn't change.
+If you want a similar TV with even better PQ EOTF tracking, the Panasonic Z95B OLED offers that.

 8.7